-Use your aprons to hide ugly old kitchen phone jacks #Decor & Decorating#decorating#great-ideas#kitchens#retro/vintage January 4 | Megan Finley meggyfin This photo might just look like Homie StellarP's adorable vintage apron collection, and it is!
+Use your aprons to hide ugly old kitchen phone jacks #Decor & Decorating#decorating#great-ideas#kitchens#retro/vintage January 4 | Megan Finley Horowitz meggyfin This photo might just look like Homie StellarP's adorable vintage apron collection, and it is!
 But it's also a super clever way of covering up an unsightly, and unused, phone jack in the kitchen.
 I bet y'all have all sorts of clever ideas for hiding those (now archaic?) kitchen phone jacks.
 My favorite solution is to find a vintage wall-mounted phone and, working or not, it looks pretty rad.
 What have YOU come up with?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Comfy flats for early pregnancy and post-partum living NEXT I hate my career choice.
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Comfy flats for early pregnancy and post-partum living NEXT I hate my career choice.
 Now what?!
 Show/Hide comments [ 9 ] i just removed the jacks. completely from my house. not a single one is there.
 3 agree Reply I do this!
 Although my apron collection verges on kitschy rather than vintage, including several I made in high school home ec.
 Then I got a really pretty metal hook mounted in that place.
 It really looks great in my kitchen!
 1 agrees Reply I don't have a wall jack, but i do have a horrible metal fuse box.
 I use a magnet to hold a calendar over it (and, the fact that it is metal, means the magnet has something to stick to!)
 I just bought my first apron ever (i am over 40) this week though!
 Now it needs a hook. 🙂 Reply Yes!
 In my last apartment, I hung a gorgeous scarf over the space that had the fuse box so that I wouldn't have to look at it.
 I knew where it was, and even in the dark it wouldn't have been difficult to find if I blew a fuse (tiny apartment), so the aesthetic benefits were well worth it!
 Reply Since my fuse box is right by the door, I put strong magnets on it and use them to hold my keys.
 Also things like mail that needs to go out.
 Reply Hanging a calendar over it might work, though depending on the placement, might inhibit writing all over the squares like I do.
 Reply Since my apartment building's fire extinguisher is right outside my kitchen door – ten steps away – the ugly metal bracket for holding a kitchen fire extinguisher instead holds my aprons.
 Reply My ugly phone jack is covered by a black frame with a pair of Lefty scissors.
 Perfect size!
 Reply We covered ours with the can crusher….
 Still not pretty but a functional and prominent recycling center.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.